n02b3rt/Bazy-danych/README.md

                         properties: {
                             product_id: {
                                 bsonType: "objectId",
-                                description: "Product ID is required and must be an ObjectId."
+                                description: "ID of the product in the order."
                             },
                             quantity: {
-                                bsonType: "number",
+                                bsonType: "int",
-                                description: "Quantity is required and must be a number."
+                                description: "Quantity of the product in the order."
                             }
                         }
                     },
-                    description: "List of items in the order."
+                    description: "Array of items in the order, each containing a product and quantity."
                 },
+                order_date: {
+                    bsonType: "date",
+                    description: "Date when the order was placed."
+                },
                 warehouse_status: {
                     bsonType: "string",
-                    description: "Warehouse status is required and must be a string."
+                    description: "Current status of the order in the warehouse ('assembling', 'packing', 'ready_to_ship', 'replenishing')."
                 },
                 assigned_worker_id: {
                     bsonType: "objectId",
-                    description: "Assigned worker's ID must be an ObjectId."
+                    description: "ID of the worker assigned to process the order."
                 },
                 completed_status: {
                     bsonType: "string",
-                    description: "Completion status is required and must be a string."
+                    description: "Completion status of the order ('completed', 'not_completed')."
+                },
+                completion_date: {
+                    bsonType: "date",
+                    description: "Date when the order was completed (nullable)."
                 }
             }
         }